SnowBroScott/emberhold-canonical/docs/status.md

 ## 🔵 THE BUILD MODEL — holding

+- **TWO BUGS THAT CANCEL ARE WORSE THAN ONE THAT SHOWS.
+(NEW — 2026-07-29.)** The marker's read and write are both account-holder-scoped.
+Wrong in the *same direction*, so nothing misbehaves — and fixing either alone produces an infinite loop. **Divergence announces itself; cancellation hides.** Distinct from the `isActiveQuest` pattern and mislabelling it as that would teach the wrong lesson.
+- **A GUARD WRITTEN FOR ONE AUDIENCE WILL MEET ANOTHER.
+(NEW — 2026-07-29.)** The arrival gate exempted `/first-run/` because it was written for joiners, who never touch `/onboarding/`. **The creator case didn't exist until the constant flipped, and then it shipped live.**
+- **DON'T FENCE THE FILE THAT HOLDS THE FIX.
+(NEW — 2026-07-29.)** jAIne's DO-NOT-BUILD list said "do not touch `FirstRunGate`," meaning the profile-resolution bug — but the route exemption lives in the same file. **The switch was armed and the panel it controls was taped over.**
+- **SWEEP THE CLASS ONLY WHEN IT IS ONE.
+(NEW — 2026-07-29.)** jAIne's first dots prompt said "derive from a single source of truth," which would have collapsed three deliberately different registry lengths and broken a correct joiner trail. **The sweep instinct is right by default and wrong when the instances differ on purpose.**
+- **"SYNCS TO `origin/main` BEFORE READING" IS NOT SELF-ENFORCING.
+(NEW — 2026-07-29.)** Code's local clone was **16 commits stale** and found out at push time, not before reading.
+Clean rebase, fix re-verified, no harm — but the recon and the edit were both made against a stale file. **Same shape as the install screen "missing" on a stale device.**
-- **STALE LOCAL BITS MIMIC A MISSING FEATURE.
-(NEW — 2026-07-29.)** The install screen "wasn't showing" because the test device sat on an old commit (`369164e`); the pull to `d9b8356` had already added it.
-Not a bug — stale state. **Verify the deployed/pulled commit before diagnosing a missing feature.**
+- **STALE LOCAL BITS MIMIC A MISSING FEATURE.** Verify the deployed/pulled commit before diagnosing.
-- **RIGHT-SIZE THE GUIDANCE TO THE GESTURE.
-(NEW — 2026-07-29.)** A three-tap install does not need a nine-screen state machine.
-Out-habit, don't out-feature — applied to onboarding itself.
-The bloat instinct wears a thoroughness costume.
+- **RIGHT-SIZE THE GUIDANCE TO THE GESTURE.** The bloat instinct wears a thoroughness costume.
-- **UNBUNDLE WELDED ASSUMPTIONS.
-(NEW — 2026-07-29.)** "Service worker = installable PWA" was two jobs fused in a doc.
-Install needs manifest + apple-tags; the SW is offline resilience.
-Fusing them would have delayed a shipped feature behind an unrelated one that iOS users never benefit from.
+- **UNBUNDLE WELDED ASSUMPTIONS.** "Service worker = installable PWA" was two jobs fused in a doc.
-- **NAME EVERY CONSUMER OF A ROUTE BEFORE REMOVING IT.
-(NEW — 2026-07-29.)** `handoff` looked like a redundant screen; it carried the terminal navigation that reached the install tutorial.
-A blind delete severs the chain.
-The free recon caught it.
+- **NAME EVERY CONSUMER OF A ROUTE BEFORE REMOVING IT.**
 - **A GUARD THAT PROTECTS A ROUTE CAN BREAK THE FLOW THAT USES IT.**
 - **"INERT" IS NOT ONE BEHAVIOR.** *Don't fire* versus *don't block*.
 - **DELETING A FEATURE MADE THE PRODUCT BETTER.**